No need to search for Ichneumon Wasps in the garden.

 When the parasitoid wasp larva “finishes” with the host larva, it leaves behind a mere husk or “mummy” of the host.

-If you see mummified pests, such as aphids, scattered about beneath your plant, you know the husk of an insect fell victim of a parasitoid wasp larva.
+If you see mummified pests, such as aphids killed, scattered about beneath your plant, you know the husk of an insect fell victim of a parasitoid wasp larva.

 How Many Offspring Does A Single Female Wasp Produce?